madinochkab/properties-project/README.md

-# Advanced project --> main branch
+# properties project --> main branch
-this is readme for a Advanced project's Main branch. for core working dir
+this is readme for a properties project's Main branch. for core working dir

 Madina Siebenthal